 - Plant-Based Milk - Any plain flavored plant-based milk will make it creamy.
 You also may want to use unsweetened milk if you don’t want it too sweet.
 I like to use soy milk or oat milk in this soup since they are thick and creamy, but you can also use almond milk or any other you prefer.

-- Nutritional Yeast - Also called nooch, this is a yellow powder that will give you soup a rich and slightly cheesy flavor.
+- Nutritional Yeast - Also called nooch, this is a yellow powder that will give your soup a rich and slightly cheesy flavor.
 (Optional) You can learn more about nutritional yeast in this detailed post.

 - Oil and flour or starch - To thicken the soup.
-You can use oil and flour to make a roux and then add the broth or you can mix either corn starch or potato starch with water to thicken your soup.
+You can use oil and flour to make a roux and then add the broth or you can mix either cornstarch or potato starch with water to thicken your soup.
 (You can use a neutral-flavored oil, vegan margarine, or my homemade vegan butter to make a vegan roux.

-- Salt and pepper - For flavor.
+- Salt and black pepper - For flavor.

 🔪 Helpful tools